About Stephanie Dodge, PHD

-“Psychology is my second career, one I started into after having already lived on the Big Island for several years.
-I always knew that I wanted to be able to help as many people as possible, but when I entered graduate school, I was told I had to specialize in either children or adults.
+“Psychology is my second career, one I started into after having already lived on the Big Island since 1999 I always knew that I wanted to be able to help as many people as possible, but when I entered graduate school, I was told I had to specialize in either children or adults.
 I chose adults (and I still love working with adults), but was saddened to not be able to be the generalist that I wanted to be here in Hilo where resources can be so sparse.
 Fortunately, during my internship (last step before becoming a psychologist), I was given the opportunity to do a rotation in Child and Family psychology, and fell in love working with kids, teens, and parents.
 I was very fortunate in that I was able to do my post-doctoral work in Child and Adolescent Psychology, and so now I have finally reached the goal that I set for myself so many years ago.

 I love working with children, teens, and parents and believe strongly that creating healthy kids and families is not only the best way to prevent more serious mental health issues in adulthood, but is also the future for our community as well.
 I also believe that my knowledge and experience with the different ways that trauma affects children and youth at various developmental stages helps me better serve adults who have experienced childhood trauma.